DNS spoofing: Prevention and mitigation

-Many cache poisoning attacks against DNS servers can be prevented by being less trusting of the information passed to them by other DNS servers, and ignoring any DNS records passed back which are not directly relevant to the query.
+Many cache poisoning attacks against DNS servers can be prevented by being less trusting of the information passed to them by other DNS servers, and ignoring any DNS records passed back that are not directly relevant to the query.
 For example, versions of BIND 9.5.0-P1 and above perform these checks.
 Source port randomization for DNS requests, combined with the use of cryptographically secure random numbers for selecting both the source port and the 16-bit cryptographic nonce, can greatly reduce the probability of successful DNS race attacks.

 However, when routers, firewalls, proxies, and other gateway devices perform network address translation (NAT), or more specifically, port address translation (PAT), they may rewrite source ports in order to track connection state.
 When modifying source ports, PAT devices may remove source port randomness implemented by nameservers and stub resolvers.

 Secure DNS (DNSSEC) uses cryptographic digital signatures signed with a trusted public key certificate to determine the authenticity of data.
 DNSSEC can counter cache poisoning attacks.
-In 2010 DNSSEC was implemented in the Internet root zone servers., but needs to be deployed on all top level domain servers as well.
+In 2010 DNSSEC was implemented in the Internet root zone servers, but needs to be deployed on all top level domain servers as well.
 The DNSSEC readiness of these is shown in the list of Internet top-level domains.
-As of 2020, all of the original TLDs support DNSSEC, as do country code TLDs of most large countries, but many country code TLDs still do not.
+As of 2020, all of the original TLDs support DNSSEC, as do country code TLDs of most large countries, but many country-code TLDs still do not.
+Many second-level domains also do not support DNSSEC.

 This kind of attack can be mitigated at the transport layer or application layer by performing end-to-end validation once a connection is established.
 A common example of this is the use of Transport Layer Security and digital signatures.
 For example, by using HTTPS (the secure version of HTTP), users may check whether the server's digital certificate is valid and belongs to a website's expected owner.
 Similarly, the secure shell remote login program checks digital certificates at endpoints (if known) before proceeding with the session.
 For applications that download updates automatically, the application can embed a copy of the signing certificate locally and validate the signature stored in the software update against the embedded certificate.